tdwg/website/conferences/2024/registration/index.md

 ### Registration add-ons

-Registration for our Bingo Night (this year’s version of the trivia night) and sales of our conference T-shirt are not yet included in registration while we finalize our logistics.
-As soon as they are ready we will announce that you can reserve a space or buy a shirt.
+Registration for our Bingo Night (this year’s version of the trivia night) and sales of our conference T-shirt are now open!!
+Join us for a fun night on the town while you wear your fancy new conference shirt.
+[Purchase and register](https://www.tdwg.org/conferences/2024/registration/add-ons/) now.

 ### Excursion and tour updates